abetusk/ellemal-data/citizen-dark/instructions/instructions.md

 Troubleshooting
 ---

-There are some commong failures that tend to occur:
+There are some common failures that tend to occur:

 ### Nothing lights up!